Holographic entanglement renormalisation for fermionic quantum matter: Curvature of the emergent space

 We now promote \(j\) to a continuous complex variable with the real part being greater than or equal to 1: \(\text{Re}\left[j\right] \geq 1\).
 The quantities \(\alpha_z(j)\) and \(\gamma_z(j)\) can be written as

-\pin As shown in Fig.\ref{gamma-fig}(left panel), the function \(\gamma_z\) is positive and monotonically decreasing for \(z > 1\) or \(z \leq -1\), and vanishes identically for \(z=1\).
-On the other hand, \(\alpha_z(j)\) is positive for \(z>1\), zero at \(z=1\) and negative for \(z \leq -1\) (see Fig.\ref{gamma-fig}(right panel)).
+As shown in Fig.\ref{gamma-fig}(\alert{top panel}), the function \(\gamma_z\) is positive and monotonically decreasing for \(z > 1\) or \(z \leq -1\), and vanishes identically for \(z=1\).
+On the other hand, \(\alpha_z(j)\) is positive for \(z>1\), zero at \(z=1\) and negative for \(z \leq -1\) (see Fig.\ref{gamma-fig}(\alert{bottom panel})).
 Combining this, we find that the sign of the curvature can be written as: